 The Policy Committee may establish and abolish subcommittees as needed.
-The

-Chairperson will make subcommittee appointments.
+The Chairperson will make subcommittee appointments.

 An Administrative Oversight Committee (AOC), created per Resolution 93-12, meets periodically to provide guidance to staff in the areas of budgetary amendments and revisions, personnel issues, staff director evaluations and salary recommendations, review of travel expenditures and other administrative policies and procedures as needed.
-The AOC is composed of the chairs of the Policy and Planning Committees, the secretary of the Policy Committee (NYSDOT representative) and the host agency administrator (County Planning Commissioner).
+The AOC is composed of the chairs of the Policy and Planning Committees, immediate past chairs of the Policy and Planning Committees who serve as members of the ITCTC, the secretary of the Policy Committee (NYSDOT representative) and the host agency administrator (County Planning Commissioner).
+In addition, the Policy Committee chair may appoint other committee members as needed.